Reverlight/name-by-code-sorting/README.md

 # name_by_code_sorting
 **In a nutshell:**

-We get list of names as the input and output sorted dictionary with value of name and the key of first letter code in name For example:
+A List of names is the input and output is a sorted dictionary with value of name and the key of first letter code in name For example:

 **Input:**